US says it no longer deems Donald Trump immune from E. Jean Carroll lawsuit | Law-Order

 The department late in Trump's presidency had reached an opposite conclusion, which the Biden administration adopted to the surprise of some observers.
 Its change of heart means it will not try to substitute itself as the defendant, effectively ending Carroll's case because the government cannot be sued for defamation.

 "Evidence of Mr. Trump's state of mind, some of which has come to light only after the department last made a certification decision, does not establish that he made the statements at issue with a 'more than insignificant' purpose to serve the United States government," the department said.
-Trump's lawyers and representatives did not immediately respond to requests for comment.
+Steven Cheung, a spokesperson of Trump, said the step showed that the Justice Department under President Joe Biden was "politically weaponizing the justice system" against Trump.
+He dismissed the department's move as "a partisan sham."

 Carroll's lawyer Roberta Kaplan said the change removes a possible impediment to the scheduled Jan.
 15, 2024 trial in Manhattan federal court.
 "We have always believed that Donald Trump made his defamatory statements about our client in June 2019 out of personal animus, ill will and spite, and not as president," Kaplan said.